neulab/ExplainaBoard/dataset/cws_ctb/README.md

 ### Split
-CTB provides a split of training, development, and testing set.
+CTB provides an official split of training, development, and testing set.

 ## Reference